CarineRey/caars/INSTALL-HPC.md

 ## Installation on non-standard locations

-Here we describe a painfully, but complete, installation of caars and all it's dependencies (out of order).
+Here we describe a painfully, but complete, installation of CAARS and all it's dependencies (out of order).

 We will use [PSMN](http://www.ens-lyon.fr/PSMN/)'s case study as an example.